benwzj/benwzj.github.io/_drafts/2024-05-15-nextjs-ecommerce.md

 - removeItem
 - updateItemQuantity

+### addItem steps
+- get CartID from cookie. if no, create one at Shopify.
+- `shopifyFetch()` using `T` as `ShopifyAddToCartOperation`.

 ### Questions for Cart
 - Where do it store items information in Cart?
-It looks like in Cookie
-- What items information store in Cookie?
+Cookies store CartID.
+All cart information is store at Shopify CMS.
 - How to interact with Shopify?
+Use Storefront GraphQL API.

+## Add Login function

+## Admin Function

+## FAQ

 - What code style like when coding in Next.js?
   - How do folders, files distribute?
   - How to make Components?

-## Add Login function

-## Admin Function

 ## References
 - Basa on [Next.js Commerce template](https://github.com/vercel/commerce).